corelan/EncFSGui/README.md

   - [ ] Change password of encfs volume (routine already exists) (& update Keychain if needed)
   - [ ] Allow use of master password
   - [ ] Implement overall error handling
-  - [ ] Remove temp files when they are no longer needed
   - [ ] Code cleanup & documentation
     - [ ] Create proper destructors where needed
     - [ ] Add proper documentation for functions & classes
-    - [ ] Review variable names
+    - [ ] Review variable & function naming conventions
     - [ ] Adopt a better coding style
-    - [ ] Learn how to write proper C++
+    - [ ] Learn how to write proper C++ (hah - this will never work !)
-  - [ ] Prevent Command+C (Copy) to trigger 'Cancel' button in dialogs
+  - [ ] Prevent Command+C (Copy) to trigger 'Cancel' button in dialogs (known issue, so it seems: http://trac.wxwidgets.org/ticket/14954 // http://trac.wxwidgets.org/ticket/15678)
   - [ ] Allow use of passwords that contain quotes (single and double)
   - [ ] Move installation instructions to wiki
   - [ ] Add license information everywhere, as needed
-  - [ ] Check if it would be possible to statically compile the app with encfs, osxfuse and openssl
+  - [ ] Check if it would be possible to statically compile the app with encfs, osxfuse and openssl, without giving up on the ability to close the app (without unmounting volumes)

 ### DONE